 - If you run *31 miles or more* in ANY of the timed events, your race will be counted as an ultra, and you will get points.

 No bonus points will be given for any of the Pulse Endurance Runs events WITH ONE EXCEPTION:

 - 6/12/24/48 Hour & 100 Mile Races: If you win and hit CR mileage or above, you get 10 bonus points; if you run more miles than the previous course record and are the second or third place finisher, you will get the 5 or 3 point bonus, respectively.

 - You will be counted as a series participant and receive a finisher award, regardless of your points standings, if you complete at least 4 ultras of the series events.

 - Idaho 208 Challenge finishers will receive awards at the RONR or Beaverhead finish lines.
-300K Challenge finishers will receive awards at the end of season ITUS party at The Pulse.
+50K Vertical Challenge finishers will receive awards at the end of season ITUS party at The Pulse.
 See all Challenge details here.

 Dirty Dozen Awards

-- The Dirty Dozen (top 3 Open men, top 3 Open women, top 3 Masters men, top 3 Masters women) with the most points accumulated at the end of the year win prizes from our sponsors.
+- The Dirty Dozen (top 6 men, top 6 women) with the most points accumulated at the end of the year win prizes from our sponsors.

 The Bogus Endurance Runs will be the final races in the series for the year.
 We will celebrate your accomplishment with a final awards presentment that will be held at a special party (date and location to be announced at the end of the year).
 Overall prizes will be awarded to the Dirty Dozen with the most points at the end of the year.
 You do not need to be present to receive your awards if you participated or placed in the series.
 Awards for winners or finishers not present at the party can be picked up at The Pulse Running & Fitness Shop by locals or shipped to out of state winners.